PerrySong/CryptoPortfolio-Nodejs/README.md

    * When sending notifications, server traverses the every user.
 And traverse every coin the user has.
 The time complexity will be O(n * m), which should be improved.

    * All the array parameters are not available, you can only pass one single parameter instead!

+   * Update setting can set username and email but does not check if they are duplicated.